lunaticbg/lunaticbg.github.io/index.md

 ## Welcome to HuaQ's tech blog
 YI GE CAI JI WANG HUA QIN
+In this blog, I'll put some solutions to errors I met, meanwhile, I'll share some bands' information. :)
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown